 How to Get Week Day Name using T-SQL in MS SQL Server

-In T-SQL there is not a built-in datetime function which gets and returns the week day name of a send date as parameter.
+Before DateName SQL function is introduced, in T-SQL there was not a built-in datetime function which gets and returns the week day name of a given date.

 The main built-in datetime function which will help us to get the day as its week day name is DATEPART function with dw (weekday) argument.